LrWm3/babys-first-containerz/README.md

 2. create an A record for `your-awesome-domain-name.com` pointing at your DO node IP
 3. create a CNAME record for your domain with `*` to `your-awesome-domain-name.com` to allow all subdomains

 > DNS changes can take a while, which can cause automatic ssl to not work properly.
-I don't have a good way for testing that in this repo though so...
+I will add a backdoor to make this easier to test later by adding another docker-compose file.
+This additional docker-compose feil will expose external backdoor ports to portainer and traefik.

 ## supportive baby block: setting up automatic ssl-termination and portainer for support